 The best time to visit Chambord is thus usually in the early morning rather than late afternoon.
 Even when visiting on busy weekends or summer vacations, the sheer size of Chambord never makes it the unpleasant scrum that a visit to the Palace of Versailles can turn into.

 Tickets for Château de Chambord

 Admission to Château de Chambord is a bargain for families and young people.
-Adults over 25 pay €11 while all European Union resident under 25 enter for free.
+Adults over 25 pay €11 while all European Union residents under 25 enter for free.
 Other young people between 18 and 25 pay €8.
 All visitors under 18 enter for free.
 Buy skip-the-line tickets online from Ticketbar or Tiqets.

 Tickets for Château de Chambord are sold at the entrance to the castle grounds near the parking and restaurants area, as well as in the castle itself.
 The ticket office at the castle is always open.

 Wheelchair access: most of the paths near the chateau and the first floor of the chateau itself are accessible to wheelchair users.
 Admission is free for wheelchair users.

 Pick up a free map – in various languages – of the castle and grounds.
 The information is limited but the floor plan is useful.
 Information plaques in the various parts of the chateau give more details of the palace architecture and history.

 Audio guides are €5 for adults and €2.50 for the children’s version.
 Guided tours of 1 / 2 / 3 hours are also available in English.